-Please note: The £9.00 prescription charge is only for NHS patients – this includes you if you become an NHS patient under the terms of your Tier 4 visa.
+Please note: The £9.00 prescription charge is only for NHS patients – this includes you if you become an NHS patient under the terms of your Student Visa.
 Prescription charges for private patients are considerably more.

 Students on a Standard Visitor Visa

 A Short-Term Study visa does not entitle you to free healthcare on the NHS.
 This means that you will need private medical insurance.

 If you do not have private medical insurance, and you require non-urgent healthcare, you will be required to pay at the point of service.
 This can be extremely expensive, so it is very important to arrange your insurance before coming to the UK.